Mitch Rapp: Biographical summary

 Rapp attended Syracuse University, where he majored in international business and minored in French.
 He attended the college on a lacrosse scholarship and was an All-American.
-Rapp was also offered a scholarship by the University of North Carolina, but turned that one down because his high school sweetheart Maureen was attending Syracuse with the hope of getting into broadcasting.
+Rapp was also offered a scholarship by the University of North Carolina, but turned it down, because his high school sweetheart Maureen was attending Syracuse with the hope of getting into broadcasting.
 Maureen, whom Rapp had known since he was sixteen years old, was killed in the December 21, 1988 bombing of Pan Am Flight 103.
 She had been one of thirty-five Syracuse students returning from a semester overseas.

-Nearly a year after Maureen's death, Rapp was recruited into the CIA by Irene Kennedy.
+Almost a year after Maureen's death, Rapp was recruited into the CIA by Irene Kennedy.
 He began training the week after graduating from Syracuse.
-Only twenty-three years old at the time, Rapp did not go through the standard CIA training program at "The Farm", outside Williamsburg, Virginia.
-Instead, for a year straight he was shuttled from one location to the next, sometimes spending a week, sometimes a month.
-The bulk of the training was handled by Stan Hurley, a former CIA operative, who taught him "how to shoot, stab, blow things up, and even kill with his bare hands".
-In other words, he was schooled in firearms and marksmanship, hand-to-hand combat, and explosives.
-Endurance was stressed.
-There were long swims and even longer runs.
-Between all the heavy lifting, they worked on his foreign language skills.
+Rapp, who was twenty three years old at the time, did not go through the standard CIA training program at "The Farm", outside Williamsburg, Virginia.
+Instead, for a year his training was handled by Stan Hurley, a former CIA operative, who taught him "how to shoot, stab, blow things up, and even kill with his bare hands".
+He was schooled in firearms and marksmanship, hand-to-hand combat, and explosives.
+He was to build up endurance with long swims and runs, and also worked on his foreign language skills.
 Since he had minored in French at Syracuse, within a month at the CIA he was fluent in the language.

-He was then taught Arabic and Persian and can passably speak Urdu and Pashto.
+He speaks Arabic and Persian fluently, and can passably speak Urdu and Pashto.
 He also speaks French, German and Italian.
 He is ambidextrous, but naturally left-handed.

-Rapp then became an operative of the Orion Team, a highly secretive organization supported by the CIA but outside the Agency.
-It is funded by money that has been diverted out of congressionally funded programs.
-The job of the Orion Team in a nutshell is to take the war to the terrorists.
-It was formed in response to the Lockerbie disaster by the then CIA director of operations Thomas Stansfield.
+Following this training, Rapp became an operative of the Orion Team, a highly secretive organization supported by the CIA but outside the Agency, specializing in counter-terrorism.
+It is funded by money that has been diverted out of congressionally funded programs, and formed in response to the Lockerbie disaster, by the then CIA director of operations Thomas Stansfield.
 The unit operates in secret, independent of the U.S. national security apparatus and circumvents the leviathan of politics and gets around small impediments like the executive order banning assassinations.
 The team is headed by Rapp's recruiter, Irene Kennedy, whose official role is as director of the CIA's Counterterrorism Center.